 The Jack Gets The Gig (at His Price)

-A few weeks ago, I was asked to come sing some Erie Canal songs (I mentioned I am “niche,” right?) for a film shoot.
+Not too long ago, I was asked to come sing some Erie Canal songs (I mentioned I am “niche,” right?) for a film shoot.

 The shoot took place at a canal museum, and afterwards, the new museum director asked if I was available to perform for an upcoming event.